Two lessons and an argument for data from recent HDC complaint

 By Dr Peter Moodie, College clinical advisor

 No doctor wants to receive a complaint from the Health and Disability Commissioner (HDC) or worse, an adverse decision.
 It’s stressful for those involved but gives us all an opportunity to learn.
-The College has recently started putting the findings of the HDC on our website for GPs to learn from.

 At times it can be disturbing to read about what has occurred but often seeing these cases helps us reflect on whether we could have been caught in the same trap(s).